andywar65/djeocad/README.md

 So back to our admin panel, let's add a Drawing.
 You will have to select the `Author` of the drawing, a `Title`, a short description, an image and the `DXF file`.
 In the map select the location of your `WCS origin`, then enter the `Rotation` (angle with respect to True North).
 Eventually check `Private` to prevent other users from viewing your drawing.
 Press the `Save and continue` button.
 If all goes well the `DXF file` will be extracted and a list of `Layers` will be attached to your drawing.
 Each layer inherits the `Name` and color originally assigned in CAD. `LINE` and `LWPOLYLINE` entities are visible on the map panel.
+It is possible to change layer name and layer entities.
+## Outside of Admin
+At this stage only three frontend views are implemented: `List of all drawings`, `List by author` and `Drawing Detail`.
+First two views show drawings as markers on the map, last one shows a drawing in detail, with layers displayed on the map.
+To access the `List of all drawings` search on the navigation bar for `Projects/GeoCAD`.
+Note that `private` drawings will be hidden from non authors in all views.
+Note also that all entities on a layer inherit layer color.
+## Improvements
+In next versions I will try to add these improvements: * Download drawings as DXF * Full CRUD on frontend * Ability to switch single layers on/off in drawing detail view * Extract other entity types (CIRCLE) * Extract blocks